Geology of the Jemez Area, Chapter 12: The Recent Past

 They’re real, and they’re spectacular.
 This section was at least ten feet deep, and it cut right across my path.
 I had to work following.
 I had to work upstream a modest distance to find a spot These channels represent concentrated flow.
-If the watershed of such a channel were a square kilometer, and erosion in the watershed averaged just a centimeter per thousand years, this would correspond to a cube of debris more than two meters on a side moving down the river each year.
+If the watershed of such a channel were a square kilometer, and erosion in the watershed averaged just a centimeter per thousand years, this would correspond to a cube of debris more than two meters on a side moving down the channel each year.
 Most likely the rate is much lower in ordinary years and much higher in years following a fire or other disturbance.
-There is evidence that deposition of bottoms of the Pajarito Plateau experienced a burst of alluvium deposition between 12,000 and 8000 years ago, based on carbon based on carbon dating of charcoal fragments.
-A borehole in Ancho floodplain deposit 10,000 years old five meters (16.5') below the
+There is evidence that the canyon bottoms of the Pajarito Plateau experienced a burst of alluvium deposition between 12,000 and 8000 years ago, based on carbon dating of charcoal fragments.
+A borehole in Ancho Canyon found a floodplain deposit 10,000 years old five meters (16.5') below the